 Several organizations offer free (tip-based) city tours in Brussels, which is a great way to get an introduction to the city.
 More information on the website of Sandemans New Europe, Viva’s Tour or Bravo Discovery for an Art Nouveau Tour.
-You can also try to meet a Greeter, who are locals volunteering to show you around in the city.
-Finally, Be Brussels also lists a series of more atypical tours and open days.

 13) Learn about the European Parliament in the Parlamentarium

 You can take a self-directed tour in the visitors center, where you’ll learn about the workings of the European Parliament.
 An average visit takes about 90 minutes and entrance is free of charge.
 More information on the website of the European Parliamant

 Brussels has a thing with peeing statues.
 You have probably heard of Manneken Pis, but did you already know about the Jeanneke Pis and Zinneke Pis?
 The former is a girl squatting by the famous beer bar Delirium, whereas the lattter is a peeing dog.
 He’s bit more difficult to find, but you’ll bump into him eventually by wandering through the city center.